sevans47/buzzfinder/README.md

 The API's classify function takes a numpy array of a two second audio clip's mfccs, and returns a numpy array of predictions for each tone type.

 ### tools used
-- librosa and numpy: process audio data from raw audio into comprehensive mfccs
+- **librosa** and **numpy**: process audio data from raw audio into comprehensive mfccs
-- audiomentations: augment training data to make the model more robust
+- **audiomentations**: augment training data to make the model more robust
-- tensorflow: build, train, and evaluate the CNN model
+- **tensorflow keras**: build, train, and evaluate the CNN model
-- mlflow: track and save models and evaluations
+- **mlflow**: track and save models and evaluations
-- bentoml: serve model over an HTTP API endpoint and create a docker container
+- **bentoml**: serve model over an HTTP API endpoint and create a docker container
-- google cloud platform (gcp): deploy api using container registry and cloud run
+- **google cloud platform (gcp)**: deploy api using container registry and cloud run

+# Future improvements
+Although buzzfinder's accuracy is nearly 96% with the test set, it needs more data to help it generalize better.
+When I ran a test using my laptop mic, the accuracy fell to a bit below 60% 😱.
+I believe supplementing the dataset with the following audio data would help the most:
+- Using different microphones (especially laptop mics)
+- Using different picking techniques (this can add string noise similar to fret buzz)
+- Using a variety of dynamics (the laptop mic recordings were much quieter than the test set)
+- Using different types of guitars and strings (it's currently only trained using nylon strings)

 # Documentation